jonilaserson/cluster_viewer/README.md

 - Track verification status with visual indicators
 - Create remainder clusters for unselected images

+### Duplicate Management
+- Mark selected images as duplicates within clusters
+- Assign duplicate groups with color-coded visual indicators
+- Group-based selection (selecting one image in a duplicate group selects all)
+- Reset duplicate markings as needed
+- Export duplicate group information in the CSV output

 ## Setup and Usage

 1. Install and start the server: